Talavera de la Reina: Roman Empire and Visigothic Age

-During the time of the Roman Empire the name of the city was Caesarobriga.
-In 182 BCE Quintus Fulvius Flaccus conquered the city, establishing it as part of the Roman province of Lusitania as a city that would pay a stipend, and as the capital of an extended area included in the legal convent of the city of Emerita Augusta.
-The leader Viriato, in his war against the Romans, lived in this territory between 145 and 139 BCE.
-In this period Talavera de la Reina was a rich city with cattle markets and commercial exchange.
-Christianity came early to the city, and with the fall of the Western Roman Empire the Visigoths established in the city.
-Talavera was known then as (Aküis) or (Aibura).
+During the time of the Roman Empire, the name of the city was Caesarobriga.
+In 182 BCE, Quintus Fulvius Flaccus conquered the city, establishing it as part of the Roman province of Lusitania as a city that would pay a stipend, and as the capital of an extended area included in the legal convent of the city of Emerita Augusta.
+The leader Viriato, in his war against the Romans, lived in this province between 145 and 139 BCE.

+In this period, Talavera de la Reina was a rich city with cattle markets and commercial exchange.
+Christianity came early to the city, and with the fall of the Western Roman Empire, the Visigoths established themselves in the city.
+Talavera was known then as Aküis or Aibura.

 In the year 602, King Liuva II made a present to the city: the sculpture of the Virgin Mary, who was from then to the present day the symbol of the Christians in Talavera de la Reina, and the substitute for the goddess Ceres.
 In honour of the goddess Ceres, Talaverian Romans celebrated the spring festival called Mondas, which is still celebrated for the Virgin Mary.